 A large percentage of families are not making it.
 Men, for the most are hit with all sorts of unspoken internal struggles with the experience of a pregnancy and arrival of a child.
 Yet there is little or no support, so men tend to suppress and push on while under the surface, fears and resentments remain unless faced.

 Depression in men is a serious debilitating symptom.
 It is a problem that needs addressing for the wellbeing of a family.
 More fathers are coming forward now with what is being labelled PND .
 I’m a little wary of the labelling, simply because there is a danger of implying the depression was caused somehow by the child.
-For a man suffering from unrecognised resentment, that anger can end up directed towards that child.
+And for a man suffering from unrecognised resentment, that anger can end up directed towards that child.
 The child is innocent, it is the improperly met stress of the situation that is the real problem.

 No matter how many children are involved or on the way, fears and doubts can arise about our own inadequacies, these failings can add weight to the already real pressures of dealing with a pregnant, hormonal wife/partner, looming financial strains and the coming life changes.